PeteHaitch/phd_thesis/markdown/introduction.md

 # Introduction
 ## Chapter Overview
-In this chapter I summarise the basic biology necessary for understanding my thesis, such as DNA, genomics and epigenetics.
+In this chapter I summarise the basic biology and technology necessary for understanding my thesis, such as DNA, genomics and epigenetics.
 I introduce DNA methylation, describe some of its biological roles and discuss the types of questions asked in experiments studying DNA methylation.
 I describe assays for studying DNA methylation, with a particular focus on the whole-genome bisulfite-sequencing assay known as _methylC-seq_.
-I also outline the typical bioinformatics strategies for analysing bisulfite-sequencing data.
 Finally, I give an overview of the layout of my thesis.

 ## Basic biology
 I describe the basic biology of DNA and the role of DNA in genetics and epigenetics.